-- Mr. Pousada's severance excludes any potential reduction due to all termination and severance payments due in accordance with applicable Brazilian law. - (2) Target award is shown because a guaranteed target payment is triggered by a change in control under the severance agreements. - (3) Based on the closing price of a share of our common stock on December 31, 2018 (\$91.40) minus the applicable exercise price.
-The exercise price of all outstanding options exceeds \$91.40. - (4) The number of restricted stock units multiplied by \$91.40 (the closing price of a share of our common stock on December 31, 2018). - (5) Reflects the target number of performance shares for 2017 through 2019 and 2018 through 2020 performance periods multiplied by \$106.19 (the highest price of a share of our common stock over the 90-day period immediately preceding the date of the assumed change in control, December 31, 2018). - (6) For Messrs.
-Zallie and Gray, the amounts reflect the full payment that they would receive, which is equal to the sum of the payment due to their eligibility for retirement plus the additional incremental payment due to the change in control. - (7) Reflects only the additional amounts earned under the Cash Balance Plan and nonqualified Cash Balance Make-up Accounts due to a change in control (the value of three extra years of pay credits) as well as the continuation of vesting over the severance period. - (8) Reflects additional employer contributions to the defined contribution plans based on three times the sum of the employer matching contributions made to the executive's accounts under the qualified and nonqualified plans for the most recent plan year that ended before the date of the change in control, or if higher, for the most recent plan year that ended after the date of the change in control (calculated on an annualized basis) as well as the continuation of vesting over the severance period.

-- (9) The RHCSA plan was eliminated for employees who did not meet one of the following sets of requirements as of December 31, 2014: (1) age 55 with at least 10 years of continuous service, or (2) age 45 with at least 15 years of continuous service.
+- (1) Target award is shown because a guaranteed target payment is triggered by a change in control under the severance agreements. - (2) Based on the closing price of a share of our common stock on December 31, 2019 (\$92.95) minus the applicable exercise price. - (3) The number of restricted stock units multiplied by \$92.95 (the closing price of a share of our common stock on December 31, 2019). - (4) Reflects the target number of performance shares for 2018 through 2020 and 2019 through 2021 performance periods multiplied by \$94.15 (the highest price of a share of our common stock over the 90-day period immediately preceding the date of the assumed change in control, December 31, 2019). - (5) Reflects the additional amounts earned under the Cash Balance Plan and nonqualified Cash Balance Make-up Accounts due to a change in control as well as the continuation of vesting over the severance period. - (6) Reflects additional employer contributions to the defined contribution plans based on three times (two times for Ms. Adefioye and Ms. Bawcom) the sum of the Company's Retirement Savings Plan and, if applicable, the Savings Plan Make-up Accounts for the most recent plan year that ended before the date of the change in control, or if higher, for the most recent plan year that ended after the date of the change in control (calculated on an annualized basis) as well as the continuation of vesting over the severance period, provided, that if the named executive officer is at least 62 years old (63 in the case of Ms. Adefioye and Ms. Bawcom), he or she will receive a prorated amount of additional service credits based on the number of full months until the named executive officer reaches age 65. - (7) Reflects the Company cost related to three months of financial planning services and company car lease/allowance payments. - (8) The RHCSA plan was eliminated for employees who did not meet one of the following sets of requirements as of December 31, 2014: (1) age 55 with at least 10 years of continuous service, or (2) age 45 with at least 15 years of continuous service.
 In addition, as of January 1, 2015, there are no additional spending credits; however, there continues to be interest applied to each account.
 All National Starch LLC Postretirement Welfare Plan participants that met the above requirements were transitioned to the RHCSA program on January 1, 2015.
 Officers were vested in their RHCSA accounts at age 55 with ten years of service.
-Mr. Zallie would vest in his account as a result of a change in control. - (10) Reflects the company cost related to three months of financial planning services and company car lease/allowance payments. - (11) Mr. Pousada's would vest in his retention bonus if involuntary terminated during the first three years of employment. - (12) Mr. Zallie is in a better net after-tax position by forfeiting a portion of the parachute payments rather than paying excise tax.
+Mr. Zallie would vest in his account as a result of a change in control.